mverbaas/mverbaas.github.io/_posts/2022-03-26-AzDO-Suggestion.md

 ## Conclusion

 Using suggestions during Pull Requests can help speed up the delivery, but also maintain the quality of the code.
-It als helps collaboration between contributors.
+It also helps collaboration between contributors.

 That's it for this small post, but I hope it helps someone out there.